ManchesterBioinference/Scasat/README.md

-# ScAsAT (Single cell ATAC-seq analysis tool)
+# Scasat (Single cell ATAC-seq analysis tool)
-ScAsAT (single cell ATAC-seq analysis tool) is a complete pipeline to process scATAC-seq data with simple steps.
+Scasat (single cell ATAC-seq analysis tool) is a complete pipeline to process scATAC-seq data with simple steps.
 The pipeline is developed in a Jupyter notebook environment that holds the executable code along with the necessary description and results.
 For the initial sequence processing steps, the pipeline uses a number of well-known tools which it executes from a python environment for each of the fastq files.
 While functions for the data analysis part are mostly written in R.

 ## Prerequisites: